binasalkar/NumericSequenceGenerator/README.md

 # End to End Tests
 End to end tests are written using the Protractor framework which in turn uses the Jasmine test framework for its testing interface
 #
+Protractor needs the installation of Node.JS
+#
-Prerequisites for running protractor - installation of Node.JS If you have not installed node.js, follow the below steps
+If you have not installed node.js, follow the below steps
 #
 1. In the command prompt , run the below command